learnscripture/learnscripture.net/docs/ftl_primer.rst

 A ‘Fluent Translation List’ file consists of 3 main things:

 * Comments - these start with ``#`` and are explanations for the benefit of the translator.
-They do not need to be translated.
+They do not need to be translated, and you can add your own notes here if it helps you.

 * Message IDs - these are words separated by hyphens and are used to identify a particular bit of text.
 They must not be changed.